 3. Home Report

 Most properties in Scotland need a Home Report before they can come to market.
-From 29th June, surveyors can attend properties in order to produce these Home Reports.
+Surveyors can attend properties in order to produce these Home Reports.
 Your agent will normally arrange a Home Report and the surveyor’s visit for you.